How many days in Buenos Aires is enough? Don’t worry as I’ve crafted the perfect Buenos Aires itinerary for every time frame with 3- 7 day options.

 If you only have 24 hours in Buenos Aires, you’ll want to see the highlights.
 One day should focus on:

-• Evening in Palermo enjoing a steak dinner or a tango show
+- Evening in Palermo enjoying a steak dinner or a tango show

 Here are a few day trip options from Buenos Aires within easy reach:

-• Delta Tigre & Paraná riverboat—a scenic 1–2 hour trip north
+- Delta Tigre and Paraná riverboat , a scenic 1 to 2 hour trip north

-• Visit Uruguay – You can take the ferry to Colonia del Sacramento (1h) or to Montevideo (2h)
+- Visit Uruguay , you can take the ferry to Colonia del Sacramento (1 hour) or to Montevideo (2 hours)

-You can maximize your budget in Buenos Aires with these free experiences:
+You can maximise your budget in Buenos Aires with these free experiences:

-• Buenos Aires Free Walks offer several free walking tours (however, a small tip is always recommended at the end)
+- Buenos Aires Free Walks offer several free walking tours, though a small tip is always recommended at the end

 Buenos Aires is a safe city.
 I lived there for 3 months and didn’t have a single issue.
 Just make sure you stick to the safe neighbourhoods and look after personal belongings.

-Public transportation (Subte, buses, trains) is generally reliable – but pickpocketing, especially by “motochorros” (motorbike thieves), is a known risk.
-To mitigate this, keep valuables secured, use Uber or official taxis after dark, and stay alert in crowded areas.
+Public transport, including the Subte, buses, and trains, is generally reliable, but pickpocketing, especially by “motochorros” (motorbike thieves), is a known risk.
+To reduce the chances of problems, keep valuables secure, use Uber or official taxis after dark, and stay alert in crowded areas.